Austrian Defense

+The Austrian Defense is an uncommon variation of the Queen's Gambit, and is also referred to as the Symmetrical Defense to the Queen's Gambit.
+Black poses the question of whether equalizing is possible by simply copying White's moves.
+Most opening theoreticians believe that White should gain the advantage and at best Black is playing for a draw.

-First described in print by Alessandro Salvio in 1604, the opening is often called the Austrian Defense because it was studied by Austrian chess players including Hans Haberditz (c.
+The opening was first described in print by Alessandro Salvio in 1604.
+The name arose because it was studied by Austrian chess players including Hans Haberditz (c.
 1901–57), Hans Müller (1896–1971), and GM Ernst Grünfeld.

-The Symmetrical Defense is an uncommon variation of the Queen's Gambit Declined.

-It poses the purest test of Queen's Gambit theory—whether Black can equalize by simply copying White's moves.